-Edward Colston statue toppling: Four found not guilty of criminal damage
+Edward Colston statue: Four cleared of criminal damage

 Four people accused of illegally removing a statue of Edward Colston have been cleared of criminal damage.

-Sage Willoughby, 22, Rhian Graham, 30, Milo Ponsford, 26, and Jake Skuse, 33, were charged after a monument to the 17th Century slave trader was pulled down and then thrown into the harbourside in Bristol last June.
+Sage Willoughby, Rhian Graham, Milo Ponsford, and Jake Skuse, were charged after a monument to the 17th Century slave trader was pulled down and thrown into Bristol's harbourside last June.

 It happened during a Black Lives Matter protest in the city.